 java command — the corresponding JVM process is considered an “instance” of your application.
 So “running another instance” of the application simply means to launch the same application again (resulting in another JVM process), which you’d typically do on a different machine.
 The various instances of your application can leverage all the capacity that is available to their respective JVM processes (minus the capacity that any non-Kafka-Streams part of your application may be using).
 This explains why running additional instances will grant your application additional processing capacity.
 The exact capacity you will be adding by running a new instance depends of course on the environment in which the new instance runs: available CPU cores, available main memory and Java heap space, local storage, network bandwidth, and so on.
 Similarly, if you stop any of the running instances of your application, then you are removing and freeing up the respective processing capacity.

-group.id is a setting of Kafka’s consumer configuration, and for a Kafka Streams based application this consumer group id is derived from the
+group.id is a setting of Kafka’s consumer configuration, and for a Streams API based application this consumer group id is derived from the

 application.id setting in the Kafka Streams configuration.

 Fourth, through which mechanism are instances of your application being started or stopped?
-Is there a resource manager or scheduler included in Kafka or in Kafka Streams?
+Is there a resource manager or scheduler included in Kafka or in the Streams API?
 The answer is No — Kafka Streams is a library, neither a framework nor yet another “processing cluster” tool.
-By design and on purpose, there is no resource manager or scheduler included in Kafka Streams.
+By design and on purpose, there is no resource manager or scheduler included in the Streams API in Kafka.
 This may sound counter-intuitive at first, so let me elaborate.
-In Kafka Streams, we chose to leave the decision of how to deploy (start, stop, etc.) up to you because in most environments, you have already made this decision for other applications and systems, and why should stream processing applications require a different technology stack than the rest of your infrastructure?
+In the Streams API, we chose to leave the decision of how to deploy (start, stop, etc.) up to you because in most environments, you have already made this decision for other applications and systems, and why should stream processing applications require a different technology stack than the rest of your infrastructure?
 This means you can opt to start and stop instances manually (very convenient for quick prototyping or iterative development), you can use deployment tools such as Puppet or Ansible, or resource/cluster managers such as Mesos, YARN, or Kubernetes (great for production).
-The net effect is that, using Kafka Streams, you can integrate your stream processing applications much more easily into your existing infrastructure and organizational processes.
+The net effect is that, using the Streams API in Kafka, you can integrate your stream processing applications much more easily into your existing infrastructure and organizational processes.

-In summary, Kafka Streams makes your stream processing applications elastic and scalable.
+In summary, the Streams API in Kafka makes your stream processing applications elastic and scalable.
 And all you need to do is to start or stop instances of your application as needed!